IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

     oc new-project apps-was
     ```

 1. Run the following command to start building the image.
 Make sure to copy the entire command, including the `"."` at the end (which indicates current directory).
 This command will be explained later in the _Build image_ section.
-While the image is building continue with rest of the lab:
+While the image is building (takes ~8 minutes) continue with rest of the lab:
     ```
     docker build --tag image-registry.openshift-image-registry.svc:5000/apps-was/cos-was .
     ```